Lawsuit by Friends of Little Orchard Park to head to court

 “When you’re kind of a free agent doing these things on your own you can have an impact but the scope is very narrow.
 Here’s the question of collective bargaining and the empowerment that comes from group and community and that’s kind of the backbone of what we’re trying to capitalize on here,” she said…

-A Community Democracy Ambassador Program was held Saturday at the Parkersburg & Wood County Public Library.
+The area’s first Community Democracy Ambassador Program took place Saturday at the Parkersburg & Wood County Public Library’s Emerson branch.
+Fair Shake Environmental Legal Services out of Pittsburgh, Pennsylvania organized the event.

 ”Meagan Niebler represented Fair Shake Environmental Legal Services at the event, a law firm that provides pro bono legal services to people facing environmental harm.